-A new study from CMS Watch warns CIOs that implementing SharePoint, Microsoft's Web-based collaboration and document management platform, requires a team of crack consultants, .NET skills and due attention to governance to make it
+A new study from CMS Watch warns CIOs that implementing SharePoint, Microsoft's Web-based collaboration and document management platform, requires a team of crack consultants, .NET skills and due attention to governance to make it work across the enterprise.

 "Just because SharePoint is easy to install and because it works pretty well out of the box for simple file sharing, does not mean that it is a simple platform," said Tony Byrne, founder of CMS Watch, an Olney, Md.-based analyst firm that bills itself as vendor-neutral.